-For those of you who’ve never tried halloumi cheese (also spelled halloume), you’re in for a treat.
-It is made with a combination of goat’s milk, sheep’s milk, and sometimes cow’s milk.
+My favorite part of this fig salad (besides the fresh figs) is the halloumi cheese.
+For those of you who have never tried halloumi (also spelled halloume), you’re in for a treat.
+It’s a salty combination of goat’s milk, sheep’s milk, and sometimes cow’s milk.
 Halloumi is popular all over the Mediterranean, particularly in Greece.
 It has a special texture that makes it ideal for grilling and frying– meaning, you can brown the outside to a crispy golden texture without it melting into a pile of goop.
 In fact, halloumi tastes best when it’s grilled or fried.
 The browning of the exterior brings out all of the flavor.
 You can even light it on fire, like Greek saganaki cheese.
 Opa!

-Salty halloumi pairs particularly well with sweet, juicy fruits like watermelon and cantaloupe.
-I thought it would be a tasty addition to a kale salad, and I was right!
-The figs, walnuts, and cheese are a perfect accent to the mild, massaged kale.
+Salty halloumi pairs particularly well with sweet, juicy fruits like figs. When added to this fig salad recipe, the combination is undeniably addictive.
+Figs, walnuts, and cheese are a perfect accent to the mild, massaged curly kale.
 It’s a lovely flavor seasonal combination, full of flavor and loaded with nutrition.
 Your body and your tastebuds will thank you.
-Shabbat Shalom!

-- 3 tbsp balsamic vinegar or lemon juice
+- 3 tablespoons balsamic vinegar or lemon juice

-- 8 oz fresh figs (about 10 medium figs)
+- 8 ounces fresh figs (about 10 medium figs)

 - 1/3 cup roughly chopped walnuts